blackmirag3/Classify/docs/UserGuide.md

 The user can then view currently archived students using the `list` command.

 ### Move a student from the archive back to the master list `unarchive`
 Removes a student from the archive and adds them back to the master list.
-Allows the user to do unarchive [name] or just unarchive.

 Format: `unarchive`, `unarchive NAME`